 Rehabilitation hospitals measure how much help you need to perform basic skills when you first arrive at the hospital.

 This is called your FIM® score.
-One or two days before you leave the HealthSouth hospital, your nurses and therapists will rescore your FIM® to see how much you have improved and how well you have met your goals.
+One or two days before you leave the HealthSouth hospital, your nurses and therapists will rescore your FIM® score to see how much you have improved and how well you have met your goals.

 Below are the 18 items measured on the FIM® score: